 You can’t go inside the college but you can see some of its buildings at the end of the High Street, including the College chapel.
 Eton’s High Street is lined with small independent shops selling antiques, jewellery, art, vintage books and College uniforms.
 And you might spot some of the pupils in their distinctive black tailcoat and white tie as you walk around.

-Finally head back to Windsor for a final stop at the Windsor Royal Station.
-This Victorian railway station was used by Queen Victoria, who had her own waiting room on the platform – it’s now a branch of All Bar One, but has kept some original features including Victoria’s toilet!
-The building houses Windsor and Eton Central as well as upscale shops to browse before heading home.
+Finally head back to Windsor for a final stop at Windsor Royal Station.
+This Victorian railway station was used by Queen Victoria, who had her own waiting room on the platform – it’s now a branch of All Bar One, but has kept some of its original features, including Victoria’s private toilet!
+The building houses Windsor and Eton Central railway station as well as upscale shops which you can browse before catching the train back home.

 Have you visited Windsor?
 Do you have any tips to add on what to see, do and eat?